 Conclusion Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.

-Rebecca Salamon: Clearing and imaging the 3D heart provides prospective into cardiac cell location and morphology.
-This is useful for cells for which the morphology cannot accurately be captured via 2D imaging [1].
+Rebecca Salamon: Clearing and imaging the 3D heart provides prospective into the cardiac cell location and morphology of cardiac cell populations.
+This allows us to identify new aspects of cell patterning and cell-cell interactions is useful for cells for which the morphology cannot accurately be captured via 2D imaging [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera